 You’ve probably heard of this headcollar, and for good reason: it’s the most popular one out there!
 But, it’s not for every dog.
 Here’s how to tell if it’s for you and your pup.

 Best for: Dogs with Shepherd-style noses, ones that are medium to long relative to the size of the dog’s neck.
-(German Shepherds, Labs, Goldens, Standard Poodles, Huskies, Dobermans, etc.)
+(German Shepherds, Labs, Goldens, Standard Poodles, Huskies, Dobermans, etc.) If your dog has a shorter nose (Boxers, Rottweilers, Pitties, etc), it’s best to choose another brand.

 Pros: Easy to get, affordably priced, and a padded nose strap to reduce chafing on your dog’s cute little snoot.
 Comes in lots of fun colors.